-Subtotal: 124 EXSS 3395 Physiology of Exercise 3 Exercise Psychology 3 EXSS 3378 EC-12 PHYSICAL EDUCATION COACHING Performance Nutrition EXSS 3354 3 COURSES OF STUDY BY YEAR Coaching Theory EXSS 3384 3 3 EXSS 3379 Sport Psychology Freshman Year Teaching Children and EXSS 4310 3 ENGL 1321 Rhetoric & Composition I 3 3 Adolescents Physical Education ENGL 1322 Rhetoric & Composition II Fine Arts Experience X 2 MATH Quantitative Reasoning 3 UMHB 1304 1005 3 CSBS 1311 Engaging the Old Testament Senior Year CSBS 1312 Engaging the New Testament 3 Lab Science (Non Biology) 4 BIOL 2340 Human Anatomy & Physiology I 3 EXSS 3360 Sport Venue/Event Management 3 Human Anatomy & Physiology I BIOL 2140 1 EXSS 4180 Coaching Practicum 1 Lab EXSS 4344 Leadership in Health Science 3 COMM Public Speaking 3 EXSS 4350 Principles of Strength and 3 1320 Conditioning EXSS 2340 Introduction to Exercise and Sport 3 3 EXSS 4379 Legal Aspects of Sport Science Tests and Measurements in EXSS 3 EXSS 4392 Fine Arts 3 3 EXSS 4395 Motor Behavior UMHB Freshman Seminar 1 Elective 2 1101 Elective(s) 3 UMHB Chapel X 2 Fine Arts Experience X 2 UMHB 1002 1005 UMHB Fine Arts Experience X 2 Subtotal: 124 1005 Fine Arts: FINA 2330 Recommended BACHELOR OF SCIENCE IN PUBLIC HEALTH Sophomore Year Health Promotion Concentration ENGL 6 Literature PSYC 1301 General Psychology 3 (Pending SACSCOC Approval) EXSS 2350 Prevention and Care of Athletic 3 The Bachelor of Science in Public Health (BSPH) is Injuries designed to accommodate undergraduate students who EXSS 2352 Personal Health and Fitness 3 desire an entry-level public health career position, or EXSS 3390 Anatomical Kinesiology 3 undergraduate students who are seeking advanced-level 3 World Ideas public health degrees or an advanced degree in another 3 BIOL 2341 Human Anatomy & Physiology II health professions field.
-All undergraduate public health BIOL 2141 Human Anatomy & Physiology II 1 courses are offered in a face-to-face format.
-Coursework Lab will include topics specific to the foundations of health Social Science 3 education and health promotion, community and public 3 EDUC 3315 Students and Learning health, health behavior theories, personal health, human Electives 6 disease, program planning and evaluation in health Chapel X 2 promotion, as well as an internship and a capstone in UMHB desire an entry-level public health career position, or undergraduate students who are seeking advanced-level public health degrees or an advanced degree in another health professions field.
+UMHB 1005 Fine Arts Experience 0

+Junior Spring

+EXSS 3135 Advanced Resistance Training 1

+EXSS 3354 Performance Nutrition 3

+EXSS 3312 Methods of Coaching 3

+EXSS 3360 Sport Venue/Event Management

+EXSS 3395 Physiology of Exercise 3 3 3

+EXSS 4392 Tests and Measurements in EXSS 3

+UMHB Fine Arts Experience 0

+1005 The Arts Experience 0

+Senior Spring

+EXSS 4398 Internship in Exercise Science 3

+EXSS 4379 Legal Aspects of Sport 3

+Electives 6

+UMHB Fine Arts Experience 0

+1005

+Senior Fall

+EXSS 3141 Exercise and Sport Science 1

+Practicum

+EXSS 4395 Motor Behavior 3

+EXSS 4344 Leadership in Health Science 3

+EXSS 4350 Principles of Strength and 3

+Conditioning

+Electives 6

+UMHB Fine Arts Experience 0

+1005 -

+Subtotal: 120

+BACHELOR OF SCIENCE IN PUBLIC HEALTH

+Health Promotion Concentration

+(Pending SACSCOC Approval)

+The Bachelor of Science in Public Health (BSPH) is designed to accommodate undergraduate students who desire an entry-level public health career position, or undergraduate students who are seeking advanced-level public health degrees or an advanced degree in another health professions field.
 All undergraduate public health courses are offered in a face-to-face format.
 Coursework will include topics specific to the foundations of health education and health promotion, community and public health, health behavior theories, personal health, human disease, program planning and evaluation in health promotion, as well as an internship and a capstone in public health during the final semester of coursework.
 Students will have the option to take elective courses in specific topical areas related to public health and health promotion specializations.
 Students will have the required coursework to sit for the Certified Health Education Specialist (CHES®) examination.
 Students may declare a Public Health major at any time if they have completed less than 60 hours of coursework.
 Following the completion of 60 hours, a Public Health major is required to maintain a minimum cumulative 3.0 GPA.
 A student who has a GPA lower than the minimum 3.0 after 60 hours will be required to change their major.